Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 A difference of two situations is manifested in the behavior of the Cauchy solution for given initial conditions on one of the ends of the system.
 For ${\cal E}>{\cal E}_0$ the mean $\langle k\rangle$ is finite, and the change of a sign of such solution occurs regularly on the scale $1/\langle k\rangle$.
 A situation for ${\cal E}<{\cal E}_0$ is clearly understood for energies in the deep of the forbidden band: then one has a quickly growing Lyapunov exponent, with essential fluctuations around it, related with disorder.
 It remains always possible, that one of fluctuations extends till zero, providing a fluctuational change of the sign.
 However, with the growth of the exponent such events occur more infrequently and no characteristic scale can be related with them; hence, one cannot reveal any finite value of $\langle k\rangle$.

-In other words, in the ideal system the allowed and forbidden band differ in two aspects: (a) the Cauchy solution is restricted in the former case and growing in the latter; (b) the solution is oscillating in the first case, and changes monotonically in the second one.
+In other words, in the ideal system the allowed and forbidden band differ in two aspects: (i) the Cauchy solution is restricted in the former case and growing in the latter; (ii) the solution is oscillating in the first case, and changes monotonically in the second one.
 When a disorder is added to the system, the difference disappears in relation of the former aspect (the Cauchy solution grows in both cases), but retains in respect of the latter.
-Correspondingly, resistance and density of states become regular in energy, while the phase analysis allows to register the transition \cite{124,125}.
+Correspondingly, resistance and density of states become regular in energy, while the phase analysis allows to register the transition.
+The above arguments essentially simplify registration of the transition in optical systems \cite{124,125}: statistical analysis of $\psi$ becomes unnecessary, and it is sufficient to trace a change of a sign of the field in the wave, while moving along the coordinate.

+It should be clear, that the average $\langle\psi\rangle$ tends to zero at approaching the point ${\cal E}_0$, and solutions $y_1$ and $y_2$ become coinciding.
+It is analogous to a situation for the usual second order transitions, when two quadratic minima in the free energy approach each other and transform to the minimum of the fourth order.
+Correspondingly, the Gaussian fluctuations around remote quadratic minima become non-Gaussian at their approaching.
+According to Sec.7, deviations from the Gaussian form are indeed related with the $\psi$ distribution, while fluctuations of $z$ remain always Gaussian.